openbaton/docs/docs/vnf-package.md

 - scripts/
     - 1_script.sh
     - 2_script.sh
-- image.img (not supported at the moment, use image-link!)
 ```

 ## Metadata.yaml
 The Metadata.yaml defines essential properties for the VNF.
 This file is based on the YAML syntax where information are stored in simple <key\> : <value\> associations.